spritz/spritz/README.md

 # Contributing

-Arez was released as open source so others could benefit from the project.
+Streak was released as open source so others could benefit from the project.
 We are thankful for any contributions from the community.
 A [Code of Conduct](CODE_OF_CONDUCT.md) has been put in place and a [Contributing](CONTRIBUTING.md) document is under development.

 # License

-Arez is licensed under [Apache License, Version 2.0](LICENSE).
+Streak is licensed under [Apache License, Version 2.0](LICENSE).

 # Credit